Listening Posts: Operationalizing Employee Feedback

 Partners: Staff UX Researcher, Principal PM

 Most organizations can collect employee feedback.
-Far fewer can credibly act on it.
+Almost none of them can close the loop on it.

 Signals (direct + indirect + behaviors) → Themes → Close-the-loop cycle (Listen → Understand → Share → Act → Iterate)